In-depth reviews

 4.5 out of 5

-The winner of our Best Luxury Electric Car award for 2022, the iX is one of the most refined and comfortable cars on sale today – electric or otherwise – with very little noise penetrating the cabin.
+The BMW iX won our Best Luxury Electric Car award in 2022, and it remains one of the most refined and comfortable cars on sale today – electric or otherwise – with very little noise penetrating the cabin.
 Sounds composed by Hans Zimmer can be played through the speakers as the iX accelerates effortlessly, but it's somehow more impressive without them, allowing you to appreciate just how quiet it is at speed.

 Material quality throughout the expansive cabin is first-rate; all the touchpoints feel expensive and either work with the gentlest of presses or offer a reassuringly hefty weight.
 The dual-screen infotainment setup is also impressive, with graphics that are crisp and bright, while the central touchscreen is responsive.
 However, the wealth of features, menus and content in the latest version of BMW’s iDrive system offers can be overwhelming.